 How to Make Apple Pie

-This apple pie recipe uses a mix of sweet and tart apples tossed with the classic flavors of sugar, cinnamon, and nutmeg, and baked in a flaky, golden all-butter pie pastry.
-The result is an apple pie that is filled with texture and balanced flavor.
+This classic apple pie recipe uses a mix of sweet and tart apples tossed with the traditional sugar, cinnamon, and nutmeg spices and baked in a flaky, golden, all-butter pie pastry.
+The result is an apple pie filled with texture and balanced flavor.

 A complete and printable recipe is at the bottom of this article, but here are the steps for making apple pie: